 Regular (aka ‘Steady State’ or Endurance) Cardio

 This type of training relies solely on your aerobic system for energy, and doesn’t require such extreme levels of exertion.
 Walking, jogging, swimming, etc. – any activity performed at a moderate level of exertion (that won’t leave you breathless) is an example of this type of cardio conditioning.
+They are still just as important as ever, and you should maintain the use of lower intensity cardio sessions.
+It can be as easy as jumping on a treadmill for a few minutes but will definitely benefit you positively long term.
+If you’re training this way regularly then you want the best treadmills, so I suggest heading online to do some research.

 Pros: This type of aerobic training helps build your overall fitness level, aerobic capacity and endurance (a great foundation of fitness to help you perform your best during HIIT style training), it also often comes with a lower risk of injury, higher enjoyment level and may even help you eat less and sleep more soundly.